rdehavenl/aws-devbox/README.md

 # My AWS Boot Scrtipts

 # Description
-This script is used to boot up an Amazon Linux 'devbox' in the `default-vpc`
+This script is used to boot up an Amazon Linux 'devbox' in the `default-vpc`.

 # Usage
 ## Setup